 Objectives of the service

 Road administrations need the network-wide evaluation of road condition (evenness, cracks, potholes, etc.) to plan maintenance.
 However, the collection of such data is cumbersome.
 It requires costly tenders as well as the use of specialized vehicles and specialized, time-consuming.
 Consequently, only primary network operators conduct state-of-the-art condition monitoring.
 It is prohibitively expensive for local road administrators.
 The ASPEN system fills this gap by allowing for pavement condition assessment using smartphones mounted in a vehicle.
 A single ride over the whole network suffices to generate online maps and profiles showing road roughness.
+It is also possible to diagnose individual sections to monitor its degradation, e.g., before and after exposure to heavy traffic related to tree logging.

 Our new solution also enables easy measurements of the pavement parameters on sidewalks and bicycle paths by mounting smartphones on e-scooters or bikes.